ForestManagementGeodatabase/FMG-StandWalk/README.md

 Use the following instructions to start running the reports.
 This toolbox requires the user to install `R`, `RStudio`, `ArcGIS Pro`, and optionally, `ArcMap`.

 ### Install `R`
+`R` is a statistical computing environment required to perform calculations and report generation.
 * Ensure that `R` is installed.
 * `R` version 3.6.3 or greater is recommended.

 ### Install `RStudio`
+`Rstudio` is an Integrated Development Environment (IDE) for `R` that streamlines development and troubleshooting.
 * Ensure that `Rstudio` is installed.
 * `RStudio` version 1.2.5033 or greater is recommended.

 ### Install `ArcGIS Pro`
+`ArcGIS Pro` is the GIS environment where the FMG data will be developed and the toolbox will be run from.
 * Ensure that `ArcGIS Pro` is installed.
 * `ArcGIS Pro` version 2.5 or greater is recommended.

 ### Install `arcgisbinding`
+The `arcgisbinding` `R` package is developed and maintained by ESRI to support import and export of GIS data into `R`.
 * In `ArcGIS Pro`, on the top menu, click "Project", click "Options" on the left menu.
 * In the "Options" dialog box, click "Geoprocessing" on the left menu.
 * On the "Geoprocessing" page, scroll down to the "R-ArcGIS Support" section.
 * In the "R-ArcGIS Support" section, verify the installed `R` version for ArcGIS to use.
 * Below the "Detected R home directories" drop-down menu, you will see the `arcgisbinding` package section.
 From the drop-down, choose the "Check package for updates" option.
 If needed, install the latest version.
-* This package allows `ArcGIS Pro` and `ArcMap` to talk to R. Installing it through `ArcGIS Pro` enables it for use in `ArcMap` as well.
+* This `R` package allows `ArcGIS Pro` and `ArcMap` to talk to R. Installing it through `ArcGIS Pro` enables it for use in `ArcMap` as well.

 ### Download the toolbox
+The code in this repository contains all of the files needed to use this ArcGIS toolbox.
 * Use the green "Clone or download" button above to download a ZIP archive of the toolbox.
 * Unzip the archive to your project folder.
-* In `ArcMap` or `ArcGIS Pro`, navigate to the folder where you just unzipped the archive and you are ready to use the toolbox.
+* In `ArcMap` or `ArcGIS Pro`, navigate to the folder where you just unzipped the archive and you are ready to use the `StandWalk` ArcGIS toolbox.

 ## Test Data
 The functionality of this toolbox can be tested using the data provided in the `FMG_StandWalk/test` folder.
 In the test folder you will find a series of sites where the FMG forestry surveys have been conducted.
-These geodatabases contain the QA'd necessary to produce a Stand Walk Summary report.
+These geodatabases contain the QA'd data necessary to produce a Stand Walk Summary report.